 The Pavee Point Primary Health Care for Travellers Project (PHCTP) was the first time Travellers went out into the Traveller Community with the aim to identify the health needs of Travellers.
-The Project began as a pilot initiative in October 1994 and has thus been established as a joint partnership initiative with the then Eastern Health Board and Pavee Point.
+The Project began as a pilot initiative in October 1994.
+Since then the project has been replicated and approximately 27 Traveller Primary Health Care Projects are in operation around the country.

 Our Objectives: